Our Optometrist Can Provide Keratoconus Care

 What Is Keratoconus?

 Keratoconus is an unpredictable and frustrating condition.
 Sensitivity to glare and light, as well as blurry vision, are some of the most recognizable symptoms of this condition.
 These symptoms may take up to 10 years to develop in some patients.
 On the other side, other patients might develop them quickly.

-This disorder develops after the eye's cornea thins.
-This causes the cornea’s shape to change from a ball to a cone.
-As the collagen fibers that normally hold the cornea's shape weaken, eventually the cornea bulges.
+This condition develops after the eye's cornea has become thinner.
+As a result, the cornea changes from a ball to a cone shape.
+The cornea eventually bulges as the collagen fibers that typically maintain the cornea's shape get weaker.

 Optometry professionals still need to figure out what causes keratoconus.
 These professionals think it is likely that genetic and environmental factors contribute to the development of this condition.
 Roughly 10 percent of patients diagnosed with this condition have a parent with the same situation.